imbrex Price Hits $0.0124 on Exchanges (REX)

-imbrex (CURRENCY:REX) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM Eastern on March 6th.
-One imbrex coin can now be purchased for about $0.0124 or 0.00000020 BTC on popular cryptocurrency exchanges. imbrex has a market cap of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last day.
-In the last week, imbrex has traded flat against the U.S. dollar.
+imbrex (CURRENCY:REX) traded flat against the US dollar during the 1-day period ending at 13:00 PM Eastern on March 10th. imbrex has a market cap of $106,981.48 and $4.00 worth of imbrex was traded on exchanges in the last 24 hours.
+One imbrex coin can currently be purchased for approximately $0.0124 or 0.00000020 BTC on exchanges.
+Over the last week, imbrex has traded flat against the US dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.